Odysseus and the Isle of the Mists

 Odysseus and the Isle of the Mists is a 2008 feature film directed by Terry Ingram and produced by Plinyminor in association with the Sci Fi Channel in Vancouver, B.C.

-King Odysseus has been away from Ithaca for thirty years.
+King Odysseus has been away from Ithaca for twenty years.
 The first ten he spent fighting the Trojan War; the last ten he spent fighting to get home.
 Among his adventures is the tale Homer felt was too horrible to tell, the missing book of the Odyssey known as "The Isle of the Mists".
 Here the Warrior King and his men face the Goddess of the Underworld and her winged horrific creatures, intent on bringing death and destruction to humanity.

 Plot

 An elderly Homer (Perry Long) sits down in his home and begins writing a lost installment of the Odyssey, the tale of the Isle of the Mists, a story he felt was too terrible to tell before.

 Years prior, Homer (Randal Edwards) is a member of Odysseus's (Arnold Vosloo) crew as they sail back to Ithaca following the Trojan War.
 The crew also includes Perimedes (JR Bourne), Eurylochus (Steve Bacic), Christos (Michael Antonakos) and others.
 During their travels, they become lost in a deep fog and encounter strange flying creatures who kill several men and drink their blood.
 The only thing that can kill the creatures is a wooden stake through the heart.
 In disarray, the crew lands at an island, the fabled Isle of the Mists, to repair their ships and recover from the attack.

 After more encounters with the winged creatures, the crew meets a mysterious woman (Stefanie von Pfetten) who takes them to her refuge in the woods.
 Much to their surprise, the creatures seemingly ignore her and do not invade her sanctuary.
 Some of the crew remains suspicious even as they accept food and shelter from the woman.
 They learn of the Hellfire Cross, a mystical sword sealed by the gods on the island, that they come to believe can help them survive.
 The remaining crew decide to recover the Hellfire Cross as part of their plan to relaunch their ship.